 For many CSSA sailors the first introduction to sailing is via a Taster day.
 These events are supported by CSSC and advertised on the CSSC web site, through individual club websites, or on Facebook and Twitter.

-The next step is to get more sea time and for yacht cruisers this can be through, appropriately enough, Sea Time: day, weekend or week-long cruises offered by the CSSA yacht clubs.
+The next step is to get more sea time and for yacht cruisers this can be through, appropriately enough, Sea Time: day, weekend or week-long cruises offered by the CSSA yacht clubs, where you as an individual can join a crew.

 Three CSSA clubs offer these great opportunities: